IPv6 deployment: Denmark

-As of April 2022, the country has only 7.22% IPv6 traffic, according to Google stats.
+As of June 2023, the country has only 10% IPv6 traffic, according to Google stats.

 A web page (in Danish) follows national IPv6 deployment.

 The ISP Fullrate has begun offering IPv6 to its customers, on the condition that their router (provided by the ISP itself) is compatible.
 If the router is of a different version, the customer has to request a new router.

 Several other small ISP have already begun implementing the protocol as well as 3, the smallest mobile provider.

 Estonia

 Estonian Telekom is providing native IPv6 access on residential and business broadband connections since September 2014.
-According to Google's statistics, Estonia has reached an IPv6 adoption rate of 28% by July 2020.
+According to Google's statistics, Estonia has reached an IPv6 adoption level of 32% by June 2023.

 Finland

 FICORA (Finnish Communications Regulatory Authority), the NIC for the .fi top level domain, has added IPv6 address to DNS servers, and allows entering IPv6 address when registering domains.
 The registration service domain.fi for new domains is also available over IPv6.

 A small Finnish ISP Nebula has offered IPv6 access since 2007.

 FICORA held national IPv6 day on June 9, 2015.
 At that time Elisa and DNA Oyj started providing IPv6 on mobile subscriptions, and Telia Company (via 6rd) and DNA Oyj (native) started providing IPv6 on fixed-line connections.